-- → Consolidating the existing parking stock and repurposing car parks to better serve the town. - → Improving the connectivity and extending opening hours of the Spindles Town Square Shopping Centre car park to attract visitors and increase utilisation of parking spaces outside of traditional retail hours. - Maintaining on-street parking levels, whilst reprioritising pedestrian and cycle movements, in particular, along Union Street and Yorkshire Street. - Improving accessibility for Blue Badge holders by providing accessible parking spaces closer to the retail area, taking into account the impact of town centre topography on people with mobility and health issues. - Improving signage on routes to the car parks to provide direct vehicle access and improve pedestrian wayfinding. - → Providing well-lit, safe and accessible walking routes to and from car parks for all users. - Providing EV charging spaces in the car parks to fulfil the growing electric vehicle fleet.
+- Consolidating the existing parking stock and repurposing car parks to better serve the town. - → Implementing improvements to the Spindles Town Square Shopping Centre car park by improving pedestrian access and extending the opening hours to attract visitors and increase utilisation of parking spaces outside of traditional retail hours. - Review the potential to introduce mezzanine decks to surface level car parks to provide targeted increases in capacity at locations that would benefit from it. - Maintaining on-street parking levels, whilst reprioritising pedestrian and cycle movements, in particular, along Union Street and Yorkshire Street. - Improving accessibility for Blue Badge holders by providing accessible parking spaces closer to the retail area, taking into account the impact of town centre topography on people with mobility and health issues. - → Improving signage on routes to the car parks to provide direct vehicle access and improve pedestrian wayfinding. - Providing well-lit, safe and accessible walking routes to and from car parks for all users. - Providing EV charging spaces in the car parks to fulfil the growing electric vehicle fleet.